You and the environment

 - You could talk to the ranger at your nearest national park.

-- You could get involved at school or at home with one or more of the many organizations around who are trying to help our environment.
+- You could get involved at school or at home with one or more of the many organisations around who are trying to help our environment.
 Your school will have an 'environment' policy.
 You and your class might be able to do some work around your school.

 - "Plant more trees, they give us oxygen and shade."
 Damian